SoMeRTze/personal-blog/content/blog/reactjs/index.md

 ---
 title: ReactJS
 date: "2020-11-28T22:40:32.169Z"
 description: " ReactJs is an open-source, JavaScript library for building user interfaces or UI components.
-ReactJS can be used as a base in the development of single-page applications or mobile apps.."
+ReactJS can be used as a base in the development of single-page applications or mobile apps .."
 ---

 ```